ScotterC/fileclip/README.md

 fileclip
 ========

 A FilePicker / PaperClip mashup.
 Use Filepicker for uploads and paperclip to process them.
-Works with Resque &amp; Delayed Paperclip

 TODO: